NeuralSens: Sensitivity Analysis of Neural Networks: Theoretical foundation

 where $z^l_k$ refers to the weighted sum of the neuron inputs, $n^{l-1}$ refers to the number of neurons in the $(l-1)^{th}$ layer, $w^{l}_{kj}$ refers to the weight of the connection between the $j^{th}$ neuron in the $(l-1)^{th}$ layer and the $k^{th}$ neuron in the $l^{th}$ layer, $\phi^l_k$ refers to the activation function of the $k^{th}$ neuron in $l^{th}$ layer, $b^l$ refers to the bias in the $l^{th}$ layer and $\cdot$ refers to the scalar product operation.
 For the input layer thus holds $l = 1$, $y^{1-1}_j = x_j$, $w^{1}_{kj} = 1$ and $b^1 = 0$.

 Figure \ref{fig:mlpstruct} can be treated as a general MLP model.
 A MLP can have $L$ layers, and each layer $l$ ($1 \leqslant l \leqslant L)$ has $n^l$ ($n^l \geqslant 1$) neurons. $n^1$ stands for the input layer and $n^L$ for the output layer.
 For each layer $l$ the input dimension is equal to the output dimension of layer $(l-1)$.
-For a neuron $i$ ($1 \leqslant i \leqslant n^l$) in layer $l$, its input vector, weight vector and output are $\mathbf{yb}^{l-1} = \left(b^l, y^{l-1}_1, \cdots , y^{l-1}_{n^{l-1}}\right)$, $\mathbf{w}^{l}_i = \left(w^l_{i0}, w^l_{i1}, \cdots , w^l_{in^{l-1}}\right)^T$ and $y^l_i = \phi^l_i\left(z^l_i\right) = \phi^l_i\left(\mathbf{yb}^{l-1} \cdot \mathbf{w}^{l}_i\right)$ respectively, where $\phi^l_i:\mathbb{R}\rightarrow \mathbb{R}$ refers to the neuron activation function and $\cdot$ refers to the matrix multiplication operator.
+For a neuron $i$ ($1 \leqslant i \leqslant n^l$) in layer $l$, its input vector, weight vector and output are $\mathbf{yb}^{l-1} = \left(b^l, y^{l-1}_1, \cdots , y^{l-1}_{n^{l-1}}\right)$, $\mathbf{w}^{l}_i = \left(w^l_{i0}, w^l_{i1}, \cdots , w^l_{in^{l-1}}\right)^\top$ and $y^l_i = \phi^l_i\left(z^l_i\right) = \phi^l_i\left(\mathbf{yb}^{l-1} \cdot \mathbf{w}^{l}_i\right)$ respectively, where $\phi^l_i:\mathbb{R}\rightarrow \mathbb{R}$ refers to the neuron activation function and $\cdot$ refers to the matrix multiplication operator.
 For each layer $l$, its input vector is $\mathbf{yb}^{l-1}$, its weight matrix is $\mathbf{W}^{l} = \left[\mathbf{w}^l_1 \cdots \mathbf{w}^l_{n^l} \right]$ and its output vector is $\mathbf{y}^l=\left(y^l_i, \cdots , y^l_{n^l}\right) = \Phi^l\left(\mathbf{z}^l\right) = \Phi^l\left(\mathbf{yb}^{l-1} \cdot \mathbf{W}^{l}\right)$, where $\Phi^l:\mathbb{R}^{n^l} \rightarrow \mathbb{R}^{n^l}$ is a vector-valued function defined as $\Phi^l(\mathbf{z}) = (\phi^l_1(z_1), \cdots , \phi^l_{n^{l}}(z_{n^{l}}))$.

+Weights in the neural structure determine how the information flows from the input layer to the output layer.
 Identifying the optimal weights that minimize the prediction error of a dataset is called training the neural network.
 There are different algorithms to identify these weights, being the most used the backpropagation algorithm described in \cite{rumelhart_learning_1986}.
-This algorithm consists in an iterative forward- and backward-propagation process where weights are gradually changed based on the prediction error.
-It begins by assigning arbitrary weights to the connections in the network, following by calculating the output of the neural network for the training dataset.
-Then, the prediction error of the neural network is used to calculate how much the weights of the output layer should change, propagating backwards this error and changing the value of the weights in the remaining hidden layers.
-These forward and backward steps are repeated until the chosen error metric is minimized or until a number of repetitions, commonly known as epochs, is reached (\cite{cheng1994}).
-Other training algorithms are out of the scope of this article.
+Explaining these training algorithms are out of the scope of this paper.